 Foundation with SPF?
 Don't rely on it for your sole sunscreen.
 If you use the quantity needed to get the SPF protection, you'll be wearing way too much foundation.
 Use an adequate SPF product beneath your foundation, even if your foundation says it's SPF 30.

-A few Leaping Bunny brands have AHA/BHA exfoliants, including two brands with standout products: DeVita and Paula's Choice:
+Leaping Bunny brands with standout AHA/BHA products are DeVita and Paula's Choice:

 For Paula's Choice, get their newsletter to take advantage of frequent sales.
 Paula's Choice has the widest selection of AHA/BHA products and has trial sizes available.
 Paula's Choice is also available locally at Pharmaca, but product selection varies by store so call ahead.